Register your trademark in three simple steps.

 The short answer to this question would be "no." A word mark represents only the brand name, slogan, or tagline.
 The stylised elements, such as font, size, colour, or spacing, are not considered distinctive identifiers and are not covered by the word mark.

-If you are using a particular stylised element in your brand name, it is recommended to register it as a figurative mark (logo) in the same form as on your products/website/service.
+If you are using a particular stylised element in your brand name, you can go two routes:

-It could be more beneficial for your brand to register your name as a word mark.
-If you were to rebrand, having a trademark that protects the word(s) rather than the exact visual style would be advantageous.
+• You can register a word mark without any stylised elements.
+If you rebrand, having a trademark that protects the word(s) rather than the exact visual style will be advantageous.

 Advice icon